-It’s hard to sum up all of the things that interest me: urban history, urban planning, public space, historic preservation, cultural landscapes… If pressed, I would say that I write about the visual practices of urban planners and the consequences of these practices for cities and the people who live in them.
-This seems to be an appropriately pithy elevator speech, but it leaves out so much… Perhaps, I should just summarize what has been published so far and let the work speak for itself:
+It’s hard to sum up all of the things that interest me: urban history, urban planning, public space, heritage conservation, cultural landscapes… If pressed, I would say that I write about the visual practices of urban planners and the consequences of those practices for cities and the people who live in them.
+This seems to be an appropriately pithy elevator speech, but it leaves out so much…

 “Kevin Lynch in Los Angeles: Reflections on Planning, Politics and Participation” with Tridib Banerjee (2019) Journal of the American Planning Association Vol. 84:3-4